-Mozobil is a drug that in combination with G-CSF increases stem cells in the blood that can be collected for autologous HCT in patients with NHL or MM.
+Mozobil is a drug that in combination with filgrastim increases stem cells in the blood that can be collected for autologous HCT in patients with NHL or MM.
 Mozobil is not intended for HCT mobilization and collection in patients with leukemia.

 Learn about the benefits and risks of Mozobil in HCT mobilization.